NKAmapper/addr2osm/README.md

 * A separate file with all new and deleted addresses is saved.
 Useful for discovering buildings and higheways to be created or deleted.
 * A separate file with used address corrections is saved.
 Useful for updating the correction json file in Github every other year.

+### Changelog ###

+2.1:
+  - Improved code for fixing street names.
+  - Modify street name endings to lower case according to GitHub tabel, e.g. "Gate" -> "gate".
+  - Replace closest unused existing addr node when street name is not matching.

+2.0:
+  - Python 3 support.
+  - ElementTree implementation.
+  - Upload by county (alternatively by municipality).
+  - Improved handling of addr duplicates.
+Opt-out through note=* tag.
+  - All new/deleted adresses saved in separate file (for reviewing new/deleted buildings or roads).
+  - Used street name corrections logged to file.

 ### Data sources used

 * [Kartverket SOSI municipality codes](https://register.geonorge.no/sosi-kodelister/kommunenummer)